simonthorell/hash-bosse-cat/README.md

 # HashBosseCat Password Recovery Tool
-### Built using C++, QT Framework and CMake.
+### Built using C++, Qt Framework, openSSL and CMake.

 ## Introduction
-Welcome to `hash-bosse-cat`, a sophisticated password recovery tool developed with the cutting-edge C++20 standards and the robust QT GUI framework.
+Welcome to `hash-bosse-cat`, a sophisticated password recovery tool developed with the cutting-edge C++20 standards and the robust Qt framework for desktop GUI.
 Inspired by the agility and sharpness of a cat named Bosse, this tool aims to provide a sleek, user-friendly interface coupled with powerful wordlist-based hash cracking algorithms.

 ## Features
 - **Modern C++20**: Utilizes the latest language features for optimal performance and code clarity.
-- **QT GUI Framework**: Offers a responsive and intuitive user interface.
+- **Qt Framework**: Offers a responsive and intuitive user interface.
+- **OpenSSL Library Integration**: Employs the OpenSSL library for secure and efficient hashing of strings.
 - **Wordlist-Based Cracking**: Leverages comprehensive wordlists for efficient hash cracking.
+- **Salt Wordlists**: Built in function to add common salts and create variation of each string in wordlists.
 - **Support for Multiple Hash Types**: Compatible with a variety of hashing algorithms.
 - **Cross-Platform**: Works seamlessly on multiple operating systems thanks to the QT framework.